nodejs/node/doc/api/buffer.md

 * `noAssert` {Boolean} Default: false
 * Return: {Number} The offset plus the number of written bytes

-Writes `value` to the Buffer at the specified `offset` with specified endian format (`writeInt16BE()` writes big endian, `writeInt16LE()` writes little endian).
-The `value` should be a valid signed 16-bit integer.
-Behavior is not defined when `value` is anything other than a signed 16-bit integer.
+Writes `value` to `buf` at the specified `offset` with specified endian format (`writeInt16BE()` writes big endian, `writeInt16LE()` writes little endian). `value` *should* be a valid signed 16-bit integer.
+Behavior is undefined when `value` is anything other than a signed 16-bit integer.

-Set `noAssert` to true to skip validation of `value` and `offset`.
-This means that `value` may be too large for the specific function and `offset` may be beyond the end of the Buffer leading to the values being silently dropped.
-This should not be used unless you are certain of correctness.
+Setting `noAssert` to `true` allows the encoded form of `value` to extend beyond the end of `buf`, but the result should be considered undefined behavior.

-The `value` is interpreted and written as a two's complement signed integer.
+`value` is interpreted and written as a two's complement signed integer.

+Examples:

 ```js
 const buf = Buffer.allocUnsafe(4);